opentox/loael-paper/paper/loael.md

 [//]: # https://openbabel.org/docs/dev/FileFormats/MolPrint2D_format.html#molprint2d-format

-The chemical similarity between two compounds is expressed as the proportion between atom environments common in both structures and the total number of atom environments (Jaccard/Tanimoto index, [@eq:jaccard]).
+The chemical similarity between two compounds A and B is expressed as the proportion between atom environments common in both structures $A \cap B$ and the total number of atom environments $A \cup B$ (Jaccard/Tanimoto index, [@eq:jaccard]).

 $$ sim = \frac{|A \cap B|}{|A \cup B|} $$ {#eq:jaccard}

-$A$ atom environments of compound A, $B$ atom environments of compound B.
+A threshold of $sim < 0.1$ is used for the identification of neighbors for local QSAR models.
+Compounds with the same structure as the query structure are eliminated from the neighbors to obtain an unbiased prediction.

-### Local (Q)SAR models
+### Local QSAR models and predictions

-Christoph
+Only similar compounds (*neighbors*) are used for local QSAR models.
+In this investigation we are using a weighted partial least squares regression (PLS) algorithm for the prediction of quantitative properties.
+First all fingerprint features with identical values across all neighbors are removed.
+The reamining set of features is used as descriptors for creating a local weighted PLS model with atom environments as descriptors and model similarities as weights.
+The `plsr` function of the `pls` R package [@pls] is used for this purpose.

-As soon as neighbors for a query compound have been identified, we can use their experimental LOAEL values to predict the activity of the untested compound.
-In this case we are using the weighted mean of the neighbors LOAEL values, where the contribution of each neighbor is weighted by its similarity to the query compound.
+Finally the local PLS model is applied to predict the activity of the query compound.

+If PLS modelling or prediction fails, the program resorts to using the weighted mean of the neighbors LOAEL values, where the contribution of each neighbor is weighted by its similarity to the query compound.

 ### Validation

-Christoph
+Two types of validations are used within this study:

+For the comparison of experimental variability with predictive accuracies we are using a test set of compounds that occur in both datasets.
+The *Mazzatorta*, *Swiss Federal Office* and *combined* datasets are used as training data for read across predictions.
+In order to obtain unbiased predictions *all* information from the test compound is removed from the training set prior to predictions.
+This is hardcoded into the prediction algorithm in order to prevent validation errors.

+TODO: treatment of duplicates

+In addition traditional 10-fold crossvalidation results are provided.

+Christoph: check if these specifications have changed at submission

 Results
 =======